Local acyclicity in $p$-adic cohomology: Base change for R0f

 \section{Base change for \texorpdfstring{$\mathbf{R}^0f_*$}{R0f}}

 We can now use the results of the previous section to prove the $\mathbf{R}^0f_*M$ case of Theorem \ref{theo: main dagger}.
-Let the setup and notation be as in \S\ref{sec: bgs}, thus we have a good affine curve $f:U\rightarrow S$ with good compactification $\bar f : C\rightarrow S$, and
+We will therefore consider Setup \ref{setup: main}, and use notations as in \S\ref{sec: bgs}.
+Thus (in particular) we have a morphism of MW-type frames

-a morphism of frames extending $\bar f $ as in Lemma \ref{lemma: MW curve}.
-This induces a morphism $A\rightarrow B$ of the corresponding $K$-dagger algebras, and we let $M$ be a $\nabla$-module on $B$ obtained as the realisation of an overconvergent isocrystal $E$ on $U/K$.
+enclosing an affine curve $f:U\rightarrow S$, with induced morphism $A\rightarrow B$ of $K$-dagger algebras as in \S\ref{sec: gnalk}.
+We let $M$ be a $\nabla$-module on $B$ obtained as the realisation of an overconvergent isocrystal $E$ on $U/K$.
 The main result of this section is the following.

 \begin{theorem} Assume that $M$ is $F$-able and has constant total irregularity $\mathrm{Irr}^\mathrm{tot}_M$.
 Then $\mathbf{R}^0f_*M$ is finitely generated over $A$, and for any closed point $s:A\rightarrow K'$ the base change map